/Privacy

 3. Legal basis

-- Server logs & aggregate analytics: Art.
+• Server logs & anonymous analytics: Art.
 6 (1)(f) GDPR.
 Legitimate interest in operating, securing, and understanding usage of the service.
-We balance this against your interests by using only cookieless, aggregate analytics with no cross-site tracking.
+We balance this against your interests by using only cookieless, anonymous event counting with no visitor identifier and no cross-site tracking.

-- Anonymous registry hits: Art.
+• Anonymous registry hits: Art.
 6 (1)(f) GDPR.
 Legitimate interest in operating the service.
-We do not count or log per-install activity for anonymous requests, and keep no per-install counter.
+Anonymous requests are counted as anonymous events with no per-user identifier, as described in Section 2.
 Signed-in pulls are tied to your account.

 4. Required data and automated decisions

 Providing your email and password (or a Google account, if you sign in with Google) is necessary to create and use an AI Canvas account.
-If you do not provide them, you cannot create an account, but the public site (component browsing, copying source, downloading registry items via the CLI) remains fully usable without signing in.
+If you do not provide them, you cannot create an account, but browsing the site and copying component source remain fully usable without signing in.
+Installing components through the CLI requires a free account.
 There is no statutory obligation to provide any data.

 We do not use automated decision-making, including profiling, in the sense of Art.
 22 GDPR.
 No decisions affecting you are made automatically based on your data.